pagopa-archive/io-infrastructure-live/README.md

 * Navigate to io-dev-fn-2-admin -> Function app settings

-* Add new host key: as name input *ApimHostKey*; leave the value empty to auto-generate the secret.
+* Add new host key: as name, input *ApimHostKey*; leave the value empty to auto-generate the host key.
 Copy it somewhere.
 You'll need it soon

 * Go back to Function App

 * Navigate to io-dev-fn-2-services -> Function app settings

-* Add new host key: as name input *ApimHostKey*; leave the value empty to auto-generate the secret.
+* Add new host key: as name, input *ApimHostKey*; leave the value empty to auto-generate the host key.
 Copy it somewhere.
 You'll need it soon

 * The following secrets need to be manually inserted in the Azure Keyvault